Cultivate your Fallow ground and embrace pruning seasons

 I want to encourage you to never, ever give up.

-The thing about our life seasons is, they are cyclic- our experiences continue on.
+The thing about life seasons is that they are cyclic- our experiences continue on.
 Hard times lead way to gentle dawns, and joy will be tempered by sorrow.

-That is, with time, a thing to understand as a gift.
-How both joy and struggle matter.
+That is, with time, a thing to understand as a great gift.
+Both joy and struggle matter.

 Each challenge is, without our even knowing it, a training ground.
 One that offers us a chance to create a garden of joy and hope, tossing the weeds of struggle aside.